 In computer science it is hard to tell whether I am a professional or not since it is still a developing industry, just think about Artificial Intelligence or the new algorithms that researchers hardly try to find to solve different problems which can make our lives easier or about the new Data Structures that also try to solve problems of different kinds.

-As long as people find a new problem there is always a method or an algorithm that can solve almost everything and after these methods are created programmers will have the question: “What is I can solve this more efficiently?“and this questions creates another idea and a new algorithm will appear which is more efficient than the previous one and so on so on.
+As long as people find a new problem there is always a method or an algorithm that can solve almost everything and after these methods are created programmers will have the question: “What is I can solve this more efficiently?“and this questions creates another idea and a new algorithm will appear , and this is is more efficient than the previous one and so on so on.

 It is hard to tell, at least for me, if I am a professional programmer since there is always something new to learn, you can still learn all of them and something new and more efficient will appear and so on.
 Not even money can show professionalism.
-I do think that a programmer will become a professional when he will invent his own algorithm who has a big application in this industry because he brought something new to society, he contributed to our cause and made our lives even better.
+I do think that a programmer will become a professional when he invents his own algorithm who has a big application in this industry because he brought something new to society, he contributed to our cause and made our lives even better.

 But overall, my goal here is to improve my programming skills or even learn a new programming language in order to express my creativity even further beyond, to cooperate with developers to achieve something even better than actual program state.

 Talking about the application, I always find this thing specifically very important.
-The developer should always listen our users from feedbacks or forums.
+The developer should always listen to our users from feedbacks or forums.
 I would constantly talk to everyone who is willing to give even better ideas to further improve the application to their likings.

 I am also ready to share some of my own ideas to improve the application since I am very interested in getting this job.